pow-co/pow-vision/README.md

 - [Nuxt.js](https://nuxtjs.org): A Vue.js framework for building server-side rendered and static websites.
 - [TresJS](https://tres.js.org): A 3D rendering engine based on WebGL and Three.js, providing powerful tools for creating interactive 3D experiences.
+- [BoostPOW API](https://pow.co/api): The official pow.co API which is how the rank/difficulties of the tags are retrieved.

 ## Project Setup